 How to wear a face mask

-While there are numerous styles and types of faces mask, the fit is instrumental in keeping you safe.
-When wearing a mask, keep these CDC guidelines in mind.
+While there are numerous styles and types of face masks, the fit helps keep you safe.
+When wearing a mask, keep these CDC guidelines in mind:

 - Your face mask needs to be snug, yet comfortable against the sides of your face.